harryho/ng-crm/README.md

 * This project is built on the top of AngularClass/Angular-Starter.
 * The UI part of this project is comprehensively built on Angular Material.
 * This project includes ng-charts.
-* CRUD functions for Customer, Order and Product
 * ~~To simulate real-world business, this starter project chooses Json-Server as fake Restful API.
 (You can simple replace it with your own API).~~
 * ~~Fake API is just readonly fake service.~~